-Three identical sets of shared registers are used for communication and control between CPUs.
-Each set contains eight 24-bit Shared Address (SB) registers, eight 64-bit Shared Scalar (ST) registers and 32 1-bit Semaphore (SM) registers.
+Three sets of shared registers can be used by the CPU for storage and control.
+Each set contains eight 24-bit SB registers, eight 64-bit ST registers, and 32 1-bit SM registers.

-Each CPU's Cluster Number (CLN) register determines which set of shared registers is accessed by a CPU (clustering).
+The CPU's Cluster Number (CLN) register determines which set of shared registers is accessed by the CPU (clustering).
 The CLN register is loaded from the Exchange Package or if the CPU is in monitor mode, through instruction 0014j3.

 The CLN register can contain one of four different values.
 Values 1, 2, or 3 allow the CPU to access one of the three sets of shared registers.
 Value 0 prevents any access to shared registers by the CPU.
-If the value is 0, instructions regarding the shared registers become no-ops, except for the instructions returning values to Ai or Si, which return a 0 value.
-If the CLN registers in both CPUs are set to the same value (1, 2, or 3), then the two CPUs share a common set of SB, ST, and SM registers.
+If the value is 0, instructions regarding the shared registers become no-ops, except for the instructions returning values to Ai or Si, which return a zero value.